Day 1 Arrive

 Food & Accommodation (included in the cost)

-Breakfasts and evening meals are included in the cost, beginning with the evening meal on Day 1 and finishing with breakfast on Day 3, and will be served in the hotels recently refurbished restaurant.
-Ingredients are sourced locally and they happily cater to vegetarians and other dietary requirements.
+Breakfasts and evening meals are included in the cost, beginning with the evening meal on Day 1 and finishing with breakfast on Day 3, and will be served in the hotel restaurant.
+Ingredients are sourced locally and they happily cater to vegetarians, vegans and any other dietary requirements.

 Note: Lunches are not included in the cost of this tour.
 We will stop at a mixture of cafes/pubs for lunch and, depending on weather and other factors, we may make another comfort stop during the day.
 Snacks, and drinks that you require (apart from at breakfast), are not included in the price of the tour and are not provided, so you will need to make sure you have what you need independently for a day’s wildlife-watching.